ankithacherian/InteractiveVisualizationLab2/README.md

 Lastly, we used d3. force layout to translate the nodes to specific position pulling to the center and the collision function to prevent nodes from overlapping.

+This lab work helped in demonstrating a variety of skills, such as, problem solving, communication skills, time- management and so on.
+The labs were structured to encourage a mix of guided and active learning, innovative development, critical thinking and knowledge-based expertise of the subject.